 Vanlife is entirely what you make of it, and nowhere is that more true than the van you live in.
 But no matter what vehicle you have or can afford, living in a van is ultimately about freedom, rebelling against the typical, and enjoying life on your own terms.

 This page is all about helping you, future vanlifer, choose your van, plan your design, install creature comforts like a van electrical system and plumbing, and actually build out the interior of your DIY camper van conversion.
 Below you’ll find awesome infographics, detailed information, step-by-step van build guides, links to helpful van life resources, and more.

 Your van is an important aspect of #vanlife, but it’s also just a vehicle – van living is really all about the experience of being out there.
 And we’re here to help you turn your van into a home so you can get on the road as quickly and easily as possible!

 What’s the Best Van for Van Life?
 Choosing a Vehicle for Your Van Build

 Choosing a vehicle for your campervan conversion is your first important step when taking the leap towards van life.
 There are many types and models of vehicles out there, and the best one for your tiny home on wheels really depends on your needs and wants.

-Some vans are better for extra space, some are better for stealth camping, some are more cost-effective.
+Some vans are better for extra space, some are better for stealth camping, some are better for keeping your van conversion costs low.
 If you’re reading this page, chances are you plan to build out your van yourself.
 But if you want something already converted that will take minimal work to get on the road, there are options for that, too.